The Purpose of a Budget and 11 Reasons Why You Need One

 Nothing ruins your financial future faster than bad debt.
 By bad debt, I mean debt you take on to buy things that are quickly used up, rapidly lose their value, or do not generate any long-term income or profit.

-Once you’re on a budget, your bills will be on track and you’ll spot opportunities to reduce your spending.
-As you cut from one category or expense, apply the money you free up to your debt payoff strategy.
+The purpose of a budget is to give you control over your money and help you reach your financial goals faster.
+Once you’re on a budget, your bills will be on track, and you’ll spot opportunities to reduce your spending.
+Add money toward your debt payoff strategy as you cut from one category or expense.

-The amount of interest you pay over time on credit cards with interest rates of 18-25% is jaw dropping.
-If you’re just paying the minimums or carrying balances, getting on a budget and focusing on paying down your debts might be the best thing you could do to improve your financial outlook.
+The amount of interest you pay over time on credit cards with interest rates of 18-25% is jaw-dropping.
+If you’re paying the minimums or carrying balances, getting on a budget and paying down your debts might be the best way to improve your financial outlook.

 Budgeting Helps You Live Within Your Means